 These Writs of Summons are then “served” to purchasers at their UK residences tasking them to appear before the Cyprus Court of issue within a period of typically 15 days.
 Failure to make the required appearance results in a Judgement in default being entered in the Cyprus Court in favour of the Bank.
 Such Judgements can and have then been enforced in the UK against the homes and assets of those purchasers.

 We spoke with one of our clients about his experiences and his journey to a successful resolution.

 We are one of the first legal firms to start fighting these cases on their merit in Cyprus courts - and not seeking to frustrate and/or challenge the Writs of Summons and their UK service in order to delay the legal process.
 This latter approach by various firms has seen purchasers entrenched in two legal disputes – one in the UK Courts and one in the Cyprus Courts – with all of the additional legal expenses associated.

-We now have behind us many years of experience dealing with hundreds of clients who bought immovable properties in Cyprus.
+Working with specialist, trusted, independent lawyers in Cyprus we now have behind us many years of experience dealing with hundreds of clients who bought immovable properties in Cyprus.
 While others have created the above confusion for purchasers we continue weekly to achieve successful settlements for clients who have handed their property back to the Bank and continued their life free from any stress or fear for their future.